mikevdg/urad/README.md

 Columns are navigable using OData syntax with slashes between columns, e.g. "friends/name".

-TODO: How to create, update, delete.
+TODO: Add HttpServletRequest, HttpServletResponse to method parameters?
 TODO: How to wrap a bulk update in a transaction?
 Or do transactions in general?
+TODO: Can I help with data migrations and data refactoring if I have full schema awareness, aka liquibase?

 # Project goals

 This is intended to be a component of a complete OData stack comprising:

 * Chickpea - OData front-end
 * Runner - OData test framework
 * Urad - Query framework
 * Dolichos - OData annotations web service